jeonghanlee/epics_env/README.md

   So I DO NOT change any sub modules in this branch (work), DO NOT commit my local changes to the original repositories.

 * All source codes and compiled binary files in the source directories
+* By default, selection procedure excludes alpha, beta, pre, and release candidate versions.
+If one needs that excluded version, one should change epics_env_setup.bash.

 ## Supported EPICS Modules